‘Lifting Day’ dawns

 It is not unusual to find pot lids – those carefully crafted discs of stone – on archaeological sites on Orkney.
 They are usually rather small, perhaps the span of the palm of a hand, but Mike struggled out of Structure Ten yesterday with the biggest pot lid most of us have seen.

 It is fully 35 cms in diameter and has been trimmed to shape with real care.
-Like all of the pot lids discovered thus far on the Ness site, it has no signs of being affected by the heat of a fire.
+Like all the pot lids discovered thus far on the Ness site, it has no signs of being affected by the heat of a fire.
 Most probably this indicates use on a large storage jar or perhaps a more esoteric use.

 Tomorrow is the last day of the digging week and diggers usually find an extra spurt of energy on a Friday.
 In case anyone thought we had forgotten about the weather, we hope fervently that it will be fine.

-Hi there.
 My name is Murray and I’ve just finished my first year of the BA degree in archaeology at the UHI.

 This is my first year digging at the Ness of Brodgar.

-The site itself is much bigger than I expected it to be, even from looking at pictures and plans.
+The site itself is bigger than I expected it to be, even from looking at pictures and plans.
 It’s only when you’re moving about the structures that you really get a sense of their scale and their setting in the landscape.

 What really struck me about the site here at the Ness is just how open and exposed it is; when the weather decides it wants to behave then it’s quite serene and peaceful, but on days like this when the wind is gusting strongly, it’s a tough place to be.